GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 ### PWAs by other developers

 At the time of this writing, there is a small but growing number of PWAs for the Oculus Quest&nbsp;2 on the Oculus Store.
-[Spike](https://www.oculus.com/experiences/quest/4949538568409451) lets users experience all the essential work tools like email, chat, calls, notes, tasks, and to-dos from their inbox in a virtual environment hub.
+[Spike](https://www.oculus.com/experiences/quest/4949538568409451) lets users experience all the essential work tools like email, chat, calls, notes, tasks, and to-dos from their inbox in a virtual environment hub right in the Spike app.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/yATTFGQRz75I2JrIAUSz.jpeg", alt="Spike Oculus Quest 2 app.", width="800", height="450" %}

-Another example is [Smartsheet](https://www.oculus.com/experiences/quest/4636949963023496), a dynamic workspace that empowers teams to manage projects, automate workflows, and rapidly build new solutions.
+Another example is [Smartsheet](https://www.oculus.com/experiences/quest/4636949963023496), a dynamic workspace that provides project management, automated workflows, and rapid building of new solutions.

 More PWAs like Slack, Dropbox, or Canva are coming, as teased in a